bcariaga-cdw/isc-powershell-task-manager/readme.md

 # Drawbacks
 This solution is unorthodox for the ISC architecture and does contain a few drawbacks:
-- Potentially misleading audit logs for entitlements associated with the delimited file source.
+- Misleading audit logs for entitlements associated with the delimited file source.
 - Script execution audit events appear as an account on an identity, potentially leading to confusion.
 - Unconventional use of work items, sources, and accounts.